 Introduction to plants, animals and microbes concerning cell structure and function, DNA and heredity, cell division, species diversity and history, tissue and organ systems, nutrition, reproduction, ecosystems, and the scientific method.
 Christian perspectives as appropriate.
-Online lab exercises involve simulations and data collection to illustrate biological concepts and laboratory and field methods.
+Three credit hours lecture with one credit hour lab.